csecluki/snake/README.md

 # Snake
-My own snake game with Python pygame
+My own version of snake game with Python pygame